 This is a system based on counting servings of food that contain 10 grams of carbohydrate.
 Each 10 gram serving is equal to one exchange/carbohydrate choice/carbohydrate portion.

 This is a system based on weighing and calculating the exact number of grams of carbohydrate in each meal.
 Weighing scales, food labels, food lists and meal planning books are good tools for carbohydrate gram counting.

 A slice of bread is very different in France than in the US or in Nepal.
 Thanks to my pump, I can adjust my bolus which makes it easier. - DELPHINE

 KEEPING BLOOD GLUCOSE LEVELS UNDER CONTROL

 It can be a challenge to reach and maintain the HbA1C goal whilst minimising the risk of hypoglycaemia.
-However, by understanding the body’s needs, the effects of food and learning how to keep blood glucose within recommended levels, it is possible to manage diabetes effectively.
+However, by understanding the body’s needs and learning how to keep blood glucose within recommended levels, it is possible to manage diabetes effectively.